NETWAYS/ansible-collection-elasticstack/README.md

 ## Contributing

 Every kind of contribution is very welcome.
 Open [issues](https://github.com/NETWAYS/ansible-collection-elasticstack/issues) or provide [pull requests](https://github.com/NETWAYS/ansible-collection-elasticstack/pulls).

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) before opening a pull request.
+It describes what a pull request needs, including the changelog fragment that every pull request has to bring along.

 For now we open pull requests against `main`.
 We are planning to introduce dedicated branches to support older versions without breaking changes.
 Since we don't need them for now, please check back with this section because when we decided on how to proceed, you will find the information here.
 For now `main` always has the newest changes and if you want a stable version, please use the newest release.